Orwell Astronomical Society (Ipswich)

 Following events on Friday night, OASI Chairman Andy Gibbs put out a call requesting as many members as possible to help with the event on Saturday night.
 Several members responded to the call and attended to provide assistance.
 The sky on Saturday evening was a mix of cloudy and clear spells, and the number of visitors was accordingly lower than on the previous evening.
 Approximately 150 visitors attended and queueing times were much more acceptable than on the previous night.

-The primary objects under observation on both evenings were Jupiter and Saturn.
+The objects most under observation on both evenings were Jupiter and Saturn.
 Eight visitors joined OASI.

 James Appleton